opendatamesh-initiative/odm-platform/product-plane-services/blueprint-server/README.md

 The service principal can now act as a real user on Azure DevOps in a machine-to-machine interaction.

-#### Configure SSH
+#### Configure SSH or HTTPS
 In order to allow the application to *clone* and *push* on repositories on Azure DevOps an SSH key must be generated on the host machine and added to the Azure DevOps Repositories.

+Alternatively, HTTPS protocol could be used through an Access Token.
+In the latter scenario, the token will be fetched by the application without any additional effort from the user.

+The application will choose between SSH or HTTPS depending on the URL of the repository:
+* if the repository URL starts with `git@` SSH will be used
+* if the repository URL starts with `https://` HTTPS will be used

 ## Useful resources